benlipkin/decoding/TUTORIAL.md

 This example introduced a few more important patterns.

-We imported a `LanguageModel`, a `Scorer`, and a generator (here `BeamSearch`) again, as well as `SelfConsistency`, an estimator.
+We imported a `LanguageModel`, a `Scorer`, and a generator (here `TreeSearch`) again, as well as `SelfConsistency`, an estimator.

 The `decoding.estimators` module contains methods for reducing probability distributions, including a simple `MAP` estimator and building blocks for various `MBR` (minimum Bayes risk) estimators that accept arbitrary user-defined utility functions.
 In addition to the standard fully assymetric $O(n^2)$ `MBR` variant, we provide variants that shave off a factor of $2$ in case of symmetry with `commutativeMBR`, or an $O(n)$ `linearMBR` algorithm when utilities can be computed independently on a per-element basis.
 See the [`decoding.estimators`](https://benlipkin.github.io/decoding/decoding/estimators.html) docs to learn more.

-In addition to the `BeamSearch` generator for cases where we want synchronous rescoring, those underlying components support additional algorithms such as Monte Carlo Tree Search (`MCTS`), which can be found in `decoding.experimental`.
-This algorithm is based off of `BeamSearch` using a lookahead mechanism during scoring, but the interface is still under development.
+In addition to the `TreeSearch` generator for general cases where we want synchronous rescoring, those underlying components support additional increasingly specific algorithms such as a powerful Monte Carlo Tree Search (MCTS) variant, via the `RolloutTreeSearch` generator, which can be found in `decoding.experimental`.
+This algorithm is based off of `TreeSearch` using a rollout mechanism inside scoring, but the interface is still under development.
 It will be migrated to the core library when it is stable.

 ## 3. What next?